Apartments in 06105

 Rent Prices in Hartford and Surrounding Areas

-Rent prices have increased in Hartford over the last month.
+Rent prices have decreased in Hartford over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 4 of the Hartford suburbs increased last month.
 On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include: